Mes0903/MesBlog/src/risc-v/ACLINT/README.md

 <details> <summary>原文</summary>

-> A RISC-V platform can have multiple HARTs grouped into hierarchical topology groups (such as clusters, nodes, or sockets) where each topology group has its own MTIMER device.
+> A RISC-V platform can have multiple HARTs grouped into hierarchical topology groups (such as clusters, nodes, or sockets) where each topology group has its own MTIMER device.<br><br>
 >
 > Further, such RISC-V platforms can also allow clock-gating or powering off for a topology group (including the MTIMER device) at runtime.